-These five case studies are representative of a thousand more - each indicating the importance of testing and tweaking your business’ pages for an effective landing page optimization that brings conversions to you.
+These five case studies are representative of a thousand more – each indicating the importance of testing and tweaking your business’ pages for an effective landing page optimization that brings conversions to you.

 Remember that even when you’re satisfied with your conversion rates, there’s always room for improvement, and the smallest changes on your landing page design can mean thousands of dollars in increased revenue for you and your business.